Speculative Decoding

 Overview

-Speculative decoding makes AI inference dramatically faster on your phone.
+Speculative decoding can make AI inference noticeably faster on your phone.
 Instead of generating text token-by-token one at a time, TokForge uses a small draft model to propose multiple tokens in parallel, while the main model verifies them in batch.
-The net result: responses appear in minutes instead of hours.
+The net result: measurably faster responses on supported devices.

 The Simple Version

 A lightweight draft model rapidly predicts what tokens come next.
 The powerful main model then verifies all those predictions at once, accepting the ones that are correct and rejecting the others.
-This parallel verification — instead of generating token-by-token — is what creates the massive speedup.
+This parallel verification, instead of generating token-by-token, is what creates the speedup.

 You don't need to do anything.
 TokForge automatically detects which draft-target model pairs work best on your device and handles all the heavy lifting behind the scenes.